The Importance of Utility

 Often abbreviated as a “molly”, this grenade creates a patch of fire that rapidly deals damage to anyone standing inside it.
 At full health, a player will last roughly 3.5 seconds before being burnt alive by a molotov.
 There are two variations of this utility, the molotov for Terrorists and Incendiary for Counter-Terrorists.

 Molotovs & Incendiaries are essentially one in the same, however, there are slight differences between the two.
-First off, the Incendiary lasts slightly less than that of the molotov, but only by half a second (6.5 seconds total).
-The key difference between the two really is the price tag; the molotov is $200 less than the incendiary which is valued at a whopping $600 on the CT buy menu – that’s a pretty lofty expense for a disposable item.
+First off, the Incendiary lasts slightly less than that of the molotov, but only by half a second.
+The key difference between the two really is the price tag.
+The molotov is $200 less than the incendiary.
+This is valued at a whopping $600 on the CT buy menu – that’s a pretty lofty expense for a disposable item.

-The high explosive grenade or more commonly known as the frag grenade, is a piece of utility which explodes a few seconds after throwing it.
-A frag explosion creates a blast radius which deals a hearty amount of damage to players standing within its range.
-It can be near fatal at point-blank but still deal a decent amount of damage likely to give you the upper-hand if your opponent is in its proximity.
-The frag grenade is a nifty piece of utility but has a far less critical role in the competitive meta compared to any of the other aforementioned items.
+The frag grenade is a piece of utility which explodes a few seconds after throwing it.
+A frag explosion creates a blast radius which deals tons of damage to players standing within its range.
+It can be near fatal at point-blank but still deal a decent amount of damage.
+This is likely to give you the upper-hand if your opponent is in its proximity.
+The frag grenade is a nifty piece of utility.
+However, it has a far less critical role in the competitive meta compared to any of the other aforementioned items.
 In the grand scheme of things, a frag is generally viewed as a bonus piece of utility if your economy is rich.

 There are certainly ways in which a frag can be hailed as the most brilliant piece armory, though.
-Up against an aggressive push that pits a group of enemies next to each other, tossing a frag in between them can garner more bang for your buck by dealing out damage across their team.
-Nadestacking or doubling up on frags with a teammate can be the most devastating if pulled off correctly; two frags being thrown in close-quarters where enemies are is a surefire way to wipe your opponents off the map with ease.
+Up against an aggressive push that pits a group of enemies next to each other, tossing a frag in between can garner more bang for your buck.
+It does this by dealing out damage across their team.
+Nadestacking or doubling up on frags with a teammate can be the most devastating.
+If pulled off correctly, the two frags being thrown in close-quarters where enemies are is a surefire way to gank your opponents.

 Perfecting Your Craft